 - Kidney and heart problems.
 When large volumes of liposuction are performed, fluid shifts.
 This can cause possibly life-threatening kidney, heart and lung problems.

 - Lidocaine toxicity.
 Lidocaine is a medicine that is used to help manage pain.
 It's often given with fluids injected during liposuction.
 Although lidocaine usually is safe, lidocaine toxicity sometimes can occur, causing serious heart and central nervous system problems.

 The risk of complications rises if the surgeon works on larger body surfaces or does multiple procedures during the same operation.
 Talk to the surgeon about how these risks apply to you.

 How you prepare

 Before the procedure, discuss with your surgeon what to expect from the surgery.
-Review your medical history, list any medical conditions you have, and tell the surgeon about any medications, supplements or herbs you're taking.
+Your surgeon will review your medical history and ask about any medical conditions you may have.
+Tell the surgeon about any medicines, supplements or herbs you are taking.

 What you can expect

 Before the procedure